-To have a successful trucking business, you must find ways to cut costs.
-One of the biggest expenses involved with any trucking business is the cost of equipment including trucks and trailers.
-A new 18-wheeler can cost as much as $200,000.
+The greatest single cost for a logistics company or owner-operator is the cost of equipment: a new 18-wheeler can cost as much as $200,000.
 Multiply that by five, or even 10 rigs, for a small-to-medium size trucking business, and you have a multi-million operation going.
 That’s a lot of money.
 Thankfully you do have options for reducing costs starting with commercial truck financing and equipment upgrades.
 Improve your bottom line with a focus on decreasing these fixed costs for your business.

 Save Money with Commercial Truck Financing

 Starting a trucking business is a huge investment in both time and money.
 Back to the price of a new tractor-trailer.
-If you have $200,000 in cash sitting around, you’re one lucky duck.
-For 99 percent of the rest of Americans that kind of cash investment for a trucking business is only a dream.
+If you have $200,000 in cash sitting around, count yourself fortunate.
+For 99 percent of the rest of Americans looking to enter the field of freight hauling, that kind of cash investment for a trucking business is only a dream.
 The main way to establish a trucking business is through commercial truck financing.
-But what if your credit score wasn’t as good as you would have liked when you originally took out commercial truck loans?
+In the banking world, an equipment loan of this size would have stringent terms, and a regular payment schedule.
+Enter the commercial finance company specializing in transportation.

 - Your loan and lease payment history should show that you have consistently paid on time and without issue before you ask to negotiate these costs.